 Hubsan is a very well respected name in the entry to mid level drone market and this is as cheap as it gets for this brand.
 They have stripped everything back from the X4 H107L meaning that it has no camera.
 If you want a camera then you can go for one of the other models but for indoor use the X4 H107L is just about perfect.

-For less than £20 you won’t get much more for your money than this and although it might not be the most exciting looking quadcopter in town, it certainly performs well in basic flight terms.
+You won’t get better value than the Hubsan and although it might not be the most exciting looking quadcopter in town, it certainly performs well in basic flight terms.

 The flight time on the X4 is around 9 minutes which is on a par or better than any of the other drones on this list.
 It is somewhat heavier and bigger than the others listed here but if you can deal with that then this could well be a decent option.
 Charging time is just 30 minutes which is pretty incredible considering how much juice you get from a single charge.